Krishtronomy/roulette-app/README.md

 # Welcome to my Roulette App

 This is a simple Terminal app developed in Ruby, that allows the user to play a Roulette styled game.

-It is intended for users who want to practise their skills before heading into a Casino to play with real money.
-Or simply acts as a game to play for entertainment to cure boredom.
+### Key points:
+*  The app allows a user to start off the game with a credit of their choice.
+* It asks the user to input any number from 0-36.
+* If the user guesses the number correctly, they earn 20 additional credits.
+* If they guess incorrectly, their credit decreases by 5.
+* The game will cycle through once and finish if user runs out of credit or if the user exits the game.
+* User can exit the game from the menu selection at any time.

 ## You can visit the Repository here: